A deep solver for BSDEs with jumps: Introduction

-In this paper, we generalize the algorithm of \cite{ehanjen17} and \cite{Han2018} to the jump diffusion setting.
+In this paper, we generalize the algorithm of \cite{ehanjen17} and \cite{Han2018} to the jump diffusion setting { taking into account the possible infinite jump activity}.
 Following their reasoning, we discretize the FBSDE with jumps in a forward loop with respect to the time dimension.
 Next, we introduce deep learning approximations, in the form of two families of ANNs with different tasks: the first family approximates the value process of the BSDE, i.e. the solution of the PIDE, whereas the second is introduced in order to approximate the possibly high dimensional integral with respect to the L\'evy measure that appears in the discretized BSDE.
 Our algorithm is first formulated for processes where the jump term exhibits finite activity.
 The first family of networks is trained by minimizing the expected square distance between the terminal value of the parametrized BSDE and the known terminal condition, in line with \cite{ehanjen17} and \cite{Han2018}.
 To train the second family of ANNs we exploit the martingale property of compensated Poisson integrals and the $L^2$-minimality of conditional expectations, which results in a second penalty term to be minimized.
-We also propose an extension for the infinite activity/infinite variation of jumps case: we rely on the literature on the approximation of paths of infinite activity L\'evy processes by means of compound Poisson processes, (see e.g. \cite{ar2001} among others) and we also introduce a perturbation of the diffusion coefficient to approximate jumps smaller than a pre-specified threshold.
+We also propose an extension for the infinite activity/infinite variation of jumps case: we rely on the literature on the approximation of paths of infinite activity L\'evy processes by means of compound Poisson processes, (see e.g. \cite{ar2001} among others) and we also introduce a perturbation of the diffusion coefficient to approximate jumps smaller than a pre-specified threshold. {We provide a full error analysis of the approximation of infinite activity FBSDEs by means of finite activity FBSDEs.
+The full study of the convergence of the algorithm beyond the scope of the present paper and is the subject of future work.} We point out that, during the review process of this paper, the preprint \cite{abdw24} appeared, introducing new algorithms and presenting an insightful comparison between local and global solvers for (possibly coupled) FBSDEs with jumps.